1984 Manal Aru massacres: Amaravayal

 Amarivayal is an ancient Tamil village in the north of Trincomalee district.
 It lies close to Padaviya.
 The village was neglected by the state and its inhabitants were harassed by Sinhala colonists who wanted to grab their farmland.
 People of the village received a message that, unless they left the village immediately, they would be attacked by the Sinhalese.
 N.Vijayaratnam in his book 'Manal Aru' describes the events:

 Thennamarawadi

-In December 1984, Soldiers and Sinhalese mobs invaded the village of Thennamarawadi variety of weapons, knives, axes, crowbars, clubs and guns.
+In retaliation for the Kokkilai massacre of Sinhalese, Sinhalese mobs led by soldiers invaded the village of Thennamarawadi variety of weapons, knives, axes, crowbars, clubs and guns.
 About 200 families lived in Thenaimarawadi at that time.
 They fled into the forest.
 The mob set fire to their huts and destroyed everything they could lay their hands on.
 The mob returned again the next day.
 They searched the forest for Tamils.
 They caught a few Tamils and soldiers shot them dead.
 Youths were lined up and shot.
 Women were also raped.

 On the third day, 4 December, residents of Thenaimarawadi began their journey to safety; they walked through the forest for four days and reached Mulliyavalai in the Mullaitivu district.
 They built temporary sheds and stayed there.
 They named their new settlement Ponnagar meaning Golden Town.
 They have lived there for the past 20 years.